MandyNeumeyer/login-form/README.md

 ![](signUp-errors.gif)

-## :weight_lifting::weight_lifting: Xtra Bonus :rocket:
+## :weight_lifting::weight_lifting: Xtra Bonus :rocket: add a password visibility toggler

-- add a password visibility toggler
+- the icon and password visibility should be toggled when clicked

 ![](pw-visibility.gif)